 - AWS cloud computing

-Apart from the LinkedIn groups, platforms like AWS, Azure, and GCP also host communities and give members access to useful webinars, guides, whitepapers, and more to enhance their learning.
+Apart from the LinkedIn groups, platforms like AWS Developer Associate Certification in New York, Azure, and GCP also host communities and give members access to useful webinars, guides, whitepapers, and more to enhance their learning.

 Start using a cloud platform

 You can’t gain expertise in present-day technologies just by knowing the theoretical concepts.
 You need to practice what you learn, the same being true for cloud computing.
 You can create an account on either AWS, Azure, or Google Cloud and start exploring their services.
 Get an understanding of how they are structured, pricing, their products, and architecture.
 Begin by creating a virtual machine and check if it has the same looks and feels like the ones you have used before on a local machine.
 Concepts of virtualization, networking, hypervisor, and more will become clear once you start using a cloud platform.